TerrePorter/StringBladeCompiler/README.md

 Default cache time for the compiled string template is 300 seconds (5 mins), this can be changed in the config file or when calling a view.
 The change is global to all string templates.

 Note: If using homestead or some other vm, the host handles the filemtime of the cache file.
 This means the vm may have a different time than the file.
 If the cache is not expiring as expected, check the times between the systems.

+Note: See new option below to delete view cache after rendering (works for both stringblade and blade compilers).

 Usage
 =======================